rohitlal125555/securecredentials/README_PYPI.md

 ## Key Features

-- **AES-128 Encryption**: Leverages the industry-standard 128-bit AES algorithm to ensure your data is encrypted and safe.
+- **Dual Encryption Scheme**: Your actual credentials are encrypted with a strong master key, and that master key is itself encrypted using a deterministic AES-GCM 256-bit key derived from your local system environment—ensuring multi-layered protection.
+- **AES-256 Encryption (GCM mode)**: Uses modern AES-GCM encryption with a 256-bit key for both speed and strong cryptographic security.
-- **Local Security**: The AES key and encrypted data is stored locally, ensuring that no sensitive data leaves your system.
+- **Local Security**: All keys and encrypted data are stored locally, ensuring that no sensitive data leaves your system.
-- **Convenience**: The package streamlines the process by enabling automated, secure access to credentials, so you do not have to store them in plaintext or type them in each time you run your scripts.
+- **Convenience**: Automates secure access to stored credentials, removing the need to retype passwords or store them in plaintext.
+- **Cross-Platform**: Works seamlessly across different operating systems, including Windows, Linux and macOS.

 ## Installation